nitk-nest/NeST/CONTRIBUTING.md

 ## Styleguides

-We highly recommened installing the following tools and setting up git hooks as shown below (the below commands should be run inside NeST repo):
+We highly recommend installing the following tools and setting up git hooks as shown below (the below commands should be run inside NeST repo):

 ```sh